FAQ Optimization for AI Search

 Page Refresh AI reviews one public URL before you edit it.
 Use it when you want to find missing follow-up questions, weak answer sections, unclear headings, thin explanations, and internal-link opportunities on an existing page.

 For a broader review, start with the GEO content audit.
 For a page-level pass focused on AI search readability, use the AI search visibility tool.
+If the page is mostly an FAQ page, use the FAQ page audit.
 To see how the report is structured, open the sample report.

 Sources to keep nearby